-Why is rear-facing safer than forward-facing for children under the age of four?
-Let us compare the proportions of a child and an adult.
-Young children have heavy heads that are large in proportion to their bodies.
-The head of an infant makes up 25% of their body weight, whereas the head of an adult makes up 6% of their body weight.
+Rear-facing is safer than forward-facing for children under the age of four.
+This is largely due to the anatomy of a young child, combined with the forces placed upon their body in a crash.
+Young children have heavy heads which are large in proportion to their bodies.
+The head of an infant makes up 25% of their body weight, compared to the head of an adult which only makes up 6% of their body weight.

-In a frontal collision - the most common and severe type of accident - everything inside the vehicle is thrown violently forwards upon impact, including the heads of all forward-facing occupants.
-Their bodies are restrained by the seat-belts, but their heads are unrestrained.
-Adults have front-seat air-bags to prevent their heads from flying too far forward.
-Children in the back seat have no such protection.
-The harness straps of their car-seats hold their bodies back, however their heavy heads are thrown forwards with tremendous force.
+In a motor vehicle collision, everything inside the vehicle is thrown violently forwards upon impact, including the heads of all forward-facing occupants.
+Their bodies are restrained by seat-belts, but their heads are unrestrained.
+The harness straps on children's car-seats hold their bodies back, however their heavy heads are thrown forwards with tremendous force.

-Rear-facing protects children from spinal injuries.
-In a rear-facing position a child's head, neck and spine and kept fully aligned and their head is NOT thrown forwards upon impact.
-The rear-facing seat cradles the child and this is a much gentler way for a child to ride down a collision.
-It also protects them from sustaining internal injuries because their body is not being flung forwards against the harness straps.
+Rear-facing protects children from sustaining serious injuries.
+In the rear-facing position, a child's head, neck and spine are kept fully aligned and their head is not thrown forwards upon impact.
+The rear-facing car-seat supports the child's head and absorbs the force of the crash and cradles the child.
+This is a much gentler way for a child to ride down a collision.
+It is gentler on their entire body, not just the head and neck.

-In the U.S., the American Academy of Pediatrics recommends that all children remain rear-facing until the age of 2 as they will be 75% safer in the event of a collision than sitting forward-facing.
+The American Academy of Pediatrics recommends that all children remain in rear-facing car-seats until the age of 2, as they will be 75% safer in the event of a collision compared to sitting in forward-facing car-seats.